Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Variational Methods for Parameter Estimation

 \section{Variational Methods for Parameter Estimation}

-Variational inference (VI) is an approach to approximate maximum likelihood estimation for latent variable (LV) models that is widely used in machine learning \citep{Blei2017, Zhang2019}.
-VI has recently been applied for IFA in a variety of settings \citep[e.g.,][]{Curi2019, Cho2020, ChenBeta32019, Natesan2016, Wu2020, Hui2017, UrbanBauer2021}.
+Variational inference (VI) is an approach to approximate maximum likelihood estimation for latent variable (LV) models that is widely used in machine learning \parencite{Blei2017, Zhang2019}.
+VI has recently been applied for IFA in a variety of settings \parencite[e.g.,][]{Curi2019, Cho2020, ChenBeta32019, Natesan2016, Wu2020, Hui2017, UrbanBauer2021}.
 In this section, we review variational methods for IFA.
-We focus in particular on the VI-based method described by \citet{UrbanBauer2021}, which provides a theoretical link between VI and MML estimation.
+We focus in particular on the VI-based method described by \textcite{UrbanBauer2021}, which provides a theoretical link between VI and MML estimation.